Sharing My Ostomy Story at Work

 CDD

-Hi, I really am thankful that I have these stories you all share to read.
-I am getting an Ilostomy bag in two weeks.
+Hi, I am really thankful that I have these stories you all share to read.
+I am getting an ileostomy bag in two weeks.
 I am scared but have been suffering with constipation and pain for so long.

-I have peritoneal prophase syndrome with colonic inertia and anal outlet obstruction.
-Many tests and recommendations are that my colon and anal muscle just don't work, so the bag it is.
+I have peritoneal prophase syndrome with colonic inertia, & anal outlet obstruction.
+Many tests and recommendations say my colon and anal muscles just don't work, and so the bag it is.
 I can't deal with this anymore.
-Is there anyone out there with an Ilostomy?
+Anyone out there with an ileostomy?
 How much different is it than a colostomy?
-Thanks all.
+Thanks, all.

 Past Member

 Hi, CDD!
 I have a colostomy and all I know to tell you is what I was told by my oncologist, my colo-rectal surgeon, and my ostomy nurse.
-They all told me the same thing: Life is going to be WAY BETTER after your surgery!
+They all told me the same thing: Life is going to be way better after your surgery!
 It will set you free!
 And, you know what?
-They were absolutely right!!!!
-I can go to the grocery store now and not have to RUN LIKE A CRAZY WOMAN to the bathroom before my uncontrollable diarrhea attacks.
-I can go out to breakfast, lunch or supper and sit through the WHOLE MEAL!!!
+They were absolutely right!
+I can go to the grocery store now and not have to run like a crazy woman to the bathroom before my uncontrollable diarrhea attacked.
+I can go out to breakfast, lunch, or supper and sit through the whole meal!
 You bet your booties life is better.
 No more worry about problems while you're out and about.
 Life goes on and life will be much, much better for you.
-The confidence will just ooze out of you!!!!
+The confidence will just ooze out of you!
 One thing though - don't forget to always have supplies with you at all times.
 You never know when you're going to need them.
 Be prepared.
 Other than that, go and have a great life - be confident.
-You will still be YOU!
-No one can ever take that away from you!!!
+You will still be you!
+No one can ever take that away from you!
 I always wear my shirts out and knit tunic tops, so I still dress the way I always did.
 No one knows I have Rosebud unless I tell them.
 Good luck!
-You're gonna be better than fine!!!!!
+You're gonna be better than fine!

 Britt64